-Make faucets sparkly clean by rubbing a lemon half on the stains.
+This spring, make faucets clean and sparkly by rubbing a lemon half on the water stains.
 The citric acid helps remove hard water marks.
+Then, use the other half of the lemon for our next tip.

-2. Organize your fridge and cabinets with rotating turntables.
+Organize your fridge and cabinets with rotating turntables

-Rotating turntables and Lazy Susans don’t have to be limited to your tabletops.
+Don’t limit rotating turntables and Lazy Susans to your tabletops.
 After discarding old condiments and spices, organize your pantries and refrigerator with this useful storage hack.

 Does your TV screen or computer monitor show fingerprints, smudges and dust?
-The fiber in coffee filters may be gentle enough to rub them away.
+The fiber in coffee filters is be gentle enough to rub them away, even on delicate TV screens.
+Just don’t press too hard!

 Are your dresser drawers a mess?
 Instead of putting away folded clothes flat, stack them vertically for easy access.

-8. Use cream of tartar to clean toasters and tea kettles.
+Use cream of tartar to clean toasters and tea kettles

 Combine 1 tsp of cream of tartar with just enough water to create a milky paste.
 Rub the solution onto your stainless steel appliances and wipe away to reveal their original shine.